 Free On-Line Workshops

 Wednesday, June 16

 Heather Holm is a biologist, pollinator conservationist, and award-winning author.
 Did you know that most insects have a positive impact in our landscapes?
 Join us virtually to learn how to select native plants that will attract specific bees and insects, including predatory and parasitic wasps, beetles, flies, true bugs, and lacewings.
+This event has passed.